spheredev/neosphere/coding-style.md

 convention of all lowercase with words separated by underscores, e.g.
 `big_fat_pig`.
 Global variables should be prefixed with `g_` and static variables (including those at file scope) with `s_`.
 There is one
-exception: conversion functions with no side effects should have no word separator, e.g. `nativecolor()`.
+exception: utility functions with no side effects should have no word separator, e.g. `nativecolor()`.

 Variable Declarations
 ---------------------